 About the project

 Water-based games formed a fun-filled introduction to this year’s theme.
 A discussion on the sources of water followed, illustrated through the hands-on use of a hand pump as well as through doing art projects and worksheets, thus developing fine motor skills and thinking skills too.
-Topping up the water in the bird feeder and watering plants in the school garden helped to illustrate to children that water was necessary for life.
+Topping up the water in the bird feeder and watering plants in the school garden helped children understand that water was necessary for life.

 The project finale came with songs and games, when the children were also able to present their folders, full of theme-based artworks and experiments.
 The materials on their folders as well as their level of participation in class discussions and other activities had been used to assess their progress over the six project weeks.
 The children, fired with the zeal for conserving water in the end, promised to take shorter showers and turn off open taps.